 System step: CTA Providers can change scheduled dates, times and the location of their approved CTA Courses in the Department's IT Systems.
 Any changes must be made in the Activity Management component of the Department's IT Systems.
-If changes are made to the CTA Course after Referrals have been made, the CTA Provider must notify the relevant jobactive Provider of these changes.
+If changes are made to the CTA Course after Referrals have been made, the CTA Provider must notify the relevant Employment Provider, NEST Provider or the Department's DSCC where it referred the Participant, of these changes.

-For information on how to update CTA Course details in the Activity Management component of the Department's IT System, refer to the CTA page on the Learning Centre.
+For information on how to update CTA Course details in the Activity Management component of the Department's IT Systems, refer to the CTA page on the Learning Centre.